clojuredocs/guides/articles/tutorials/emacs.md

 `M-x` means `meta-x`, and meta is mapped to the alt key on most keyboards, though Mac OS X usually maps it to the command key.

-You'll need to following packages:
+You'll need to install the following packages:

 * [clojure-mode](https://github.com/clojure-emacs/clojure-mode) - a major mode for editing Clojure and ClojureScript code
 * [CIDER](https://github.com/clojure-emacs/cider) - a Clojure interactive development environment and REPL for Emacs
-* [projectile](https://github.com/bbatsov/projectile) - for navigating inside your projects swiftly
+* [projectile](https://github.com/bbatsov/projectile)(optional) - for navigating inside your projects swiftly

 Before continuing any further you should briefly consult their documentation.